AntidoteDB/antidote/docs/pages/mydoc/crdts.md

 ### Remove-Resets Map (RR-Map)

-A `remove` on an remove-resets map resets the embedded datatype by calling its reset operation.
+Similar to the add-wins map, calling `remove` on a remove-resets map resets the embedded datatype by calling its reset operation.

 If the internal state of an embedded datatype becomes equal to its initial state, it is removed from the map.
 When calling `reset` this is the case for add-wins sets, multi-value registers, fat counters, flags and remove-reset maps which only contain the types in this sentence (read this as an inductive definition).